jlyfine/comveg/README.md

 The code has been tested on Windows and Linux platforms

 2. Installation guide:
 The code can be directly run in the R language across Windows and Linux platforms.
-The R version is 4.30.
+The R version is 4.30, and the associated packages can be installed in this R version.
 There is no need to spend time installing this code, just configure the required language packs in 1。

 3. Instructions for use:
 To run this code, you need the processed CMIP6 data, including historical and SSP scenarios data.